It irks me when people pretend that Wikileaks is some sort of heroic organization that stands up to corrupt governments by exposing the truth.

-It is so blatant and consistent that it comes across as though they are doing PR work for the Kremlin:
+It is all so blatant and consistent that it comes across like they are doing PR work for the Kremlin:

 If a piece of news seemingly vindicates Russia, it is almost always posted:

-Wikileaks highlighting how the Russian Ministry of Foreign Affairs had “trolled” the CIA:
+In the tweet below, Wikileaks highlights how the Russian Ministry of Foreign Affairs “trolled” the CIA: